rzerradnapier/devops-project/Readme.md

 - **Step 2:** Start your **Remote Debug App** config (Debug mode) → IntelliJ attaches to the JVM inside your container.
 - **Step 3:** Run the app  → breakpoints in IntelliJ should trigger.

+### Helper Scripts
+We need to always have a test DB up for the tests to work and to package the code for that reason we have created helper scripts that can be found in /helper-scripts/ folder :
+- **Run All tests:** by running  **run_tests.sh** it runs all tests, the script will deploy the test DB run the tests and then destroy the test DB.
+- **Package the code:** by running  **build_package_clean.sh** it sets up the test DB  run all tests, packages the code then destroys the test DB.
+- **Start the test DB:** by running  **start_test_database.sh** it will deploy and start the test DB and keep it running.
+- **stop the test DB:** by running  **stop_test_database.sh** it will stop and destroy the test DB docker container.

 ---
 ### Test Coverage with Jacoco
 	•	Build fails if overall LINE coverage < 80%.